wcj365/python-stats-dataviz/assignments/project_01.md

     -  The data span from 1960 to 2018
     -  Your time span must be at least 5 years
     -  Suggestion: **2010 to 2018**
-## Use WDX to explore the topics and indicators of your interests
+## Step 4.
+Use WDX to explore the topics and indicators of your interests
 - Try to utilize all data visualizations provided by WDX
 - Download the charts that are insightful
 - Taking notes of your understanding of the charts
     - what does it reveal to you?
-## Write a report using Markdown format to document your effort
+## Step 5.
+Write a report using Markdown format to document your effort
 - Think of yourself writing a blog that will be published on the web.
     - For example, http://www.medium.com
 - You should provide a detailed introduction about the project, for example,